The Complete FAANG Behavioral Interview Roadmap: From Zero to Offer

 - Describe a situation where two teams had conflicting priorities.
 How did you navigate it?

-- Tell me about a time you received feedback you disagreed with.
+- Tell me about feedback you disagreed with.

 - Describe a time you had to deliver difficult feedback to a colleague.